wulongict/SpectralArchive/README.md

 This means that there is no CUDA available on this computer, we can only use CPU.

-# Jan 26, 2022, try to install  in binary, fail, try to fix it with two different binary package.

 ## Compile from source code